-When it comes to combat in any game, you typically want to hit with lots of attacks without getting hit yourself.
-Whether you want to dance over swords while singing “Can’t Touch This”, simply have arrows bounce off your rippling muscles, or stop a blade with your gleaming plate mail, in dungeons and dragons, we have something called Armor Class -often shortened to AC – which helps you do this very thing.
+When it comes to combat in any game, you typically want to hit with many attacks without getting hit yourself.
+Whether you want to dance over swords while singing “Can’t Touch This,” have arrows bounce off your rippling muscles, or stop a blade with your gleaming plate mail, in dungeons and dragons, we have something called Armor Class -often shortened to AC – which helps you do this very thing.

-Of course there are features such as the Barbarian’s and Monk’s Unarmored Defense abilities that can also increase AC.
+Of course, there are features such as the Barbarian’s and Monk’s Unarmored Defense abilities that can also increase AC.
 However, such features typically tell you how to calculate AC.
-There are some cases that just give you a flat AC number to use, such as the Tortle’s natural AC, or the Barkskin spell.
-Other than that, you really only need to keep track of magic items, magical effects, shields, and other bonuses to AC.
+Some cases give you a flat AC number to use, such as the Tortle’s natural AC or the Barkskin spell.
+Other than that, you only need to keep track of magic items, magical effects, shields, and additional bonuses to AC.

 Now that you know, I see a high AC build in your future.
 Good Luck, and don’t die!